Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 \section{Dynamical model}

-This section is dedicated to the physical model underlying \texttt{Rapster}.
-We first summarize our treatment of clusters as collisional systems.
-Then we describe how we populate clusters with BHs, how we treat binary-single interactions, and the various dynamical channels that can lead to the formation of BBHs.
+This section is dedicated to the physical model underlying {\tt Rapster}.
+We first summarize our treatment of star cluster evolution.
+Then we describe how we populate clusters with BHs, how we treat binary--single interactions, and the various dynamical channels that can lead to the formation of BBHs.
 We conclude with a flow chart that illustrates our simulation algorithm.